-In addition to development impacts, FinDev Canada aims to fully understand the human rights and environmental, social and governance (ESG) risks presented by the operations of the businesses it supports.
-FinDev Canada’s ESG Assessment Policy outlines the approach taken to mitigate human rights and ESG risks and potentially improve baseline ESG conditions in the businesses it supports.
+In addition to development impacts, FinDev Canada aims to fully understand the human rights and environmental and social (E&S) risks presented by the operations of the businesses it supports.
+FinDev Canada’s E&S Assessment Policy outlines the approach taken to mitigate human rights and E&S risks and potentially improve baseline E&S conditions in the businesses it supports.

 FinDev Canada is committed to transparency about its operations, strategies and policies.
 At the same time, FinDev Canada recognizes the requirements of a responsible financial institution to protect the commercially sensitive and confidential business and financial information of its clients.
 FinDev Canada is guided by a Transparency Policy that governs the disclosure of information.